PrajwalVandana/maestro-cli/readme.md

 ### `maestro add`

 Add a song (can be a folder of songs too!) given a file path.

 Pass the `-u` or `--url` flag to download from a YouTube or YouTube Music URL instead of a file path.
+This requires installing [yt-dlp](https://github.com/yt-dlp/yt-dlp) or [youtube-dl](https://github.com/ytdl-org/youtube-dl) (`yt-dlp` is way faster).

+Pass the `-p` or `--playlist` flag to download an entire YT playlist from a song URL with a playlist component, e.g. https://www.youtube.com/watch?v=V1Z586zoeeE&list=PLfSdF_HSSu55q-5p-maISZyr19erpZsTo.
+The `-p` flag is unnecessary if the URL points directly to a playlist, e.g. https://www.youtube.com/playlist?list=PLfSdF_HSSu55q-5p-maISZyr19erpZsTo.

 By default, `maestro add` copies the file to its internal database (`~/.maestro-files`), but you can pass the `-m` or `--move` flag to move the file instead.

 ### `maestro clip`